 - Leading Reservation: $90 hold (refundable)

 These prices are way better than the VIP Experience that you’d be shelling thousands of dollars for!

 I hope you find this helpful.
 While some of these tips on how to avoid lines at Disney World are NOT free ways, they are ways you can spend money to save time on your precious vacation.If you are planning a dual trip to Disney World and a Disney Cruise, check out my post on what to pack on your Disney trip!
+Check out my post on our Disney character dining experiences and a review on most of the character meals.
 I hope this helps!
 Check out my other Disney posts Below!